Sathsi/Auto-Driving-Car-Simulation-App/README.md

 2.3.2 now press enter to see the output

-2.4 If you enter 2 in 1.1 step, then you can see below instructions to enter initial car position
+2.4 If you enter 2 in 1.1 step, then you can see 2.2 step and then below instructions to enter initial car position
 ```
     enter the details for each car in the following format.
-Press enter again once finish entering details
+Press enter key twice once finish entering details
     -----
     name
     x y direction